facebookresearch/simmc2/README.md

 * The allowed set of inputs for each task is defined [here](https://github.com/facebookresearch/simmc2/blob/master/TASK_INPUTS.md).

+3. _Can we make multiple submissions?_

+* Similar to other challenges, we are allowing multiple submissions per team if the models' architectures are technically different, or a substantially different training scheme was used to train each model.
+In these cases, we will evaluate each model independently.
+If the only difference is, for example, different random seeds, or randomized starting points then we would ask that participants select and submit only one entry for that modeling approach.
+Overall, we would prefer each team to limit their total number of submissions to say 4 different approaches.

 ## Contact

 ### Questions related to SIMMC Track, Data, and Baselines